summary

 AI Summary

-This bill modifies Hawaii's Employment Security Law by making several key changes to unemployment benefits administration.
-It expands the circumstances under which the Department of Labor and Industrial Relations can waive work registration requirements, including for partially unemployed individuals, union members, individuals involved in labor disputes, and those suspended from work.
-The bill changes the definition of "registered for work" from requiring detailed online job posting to simply providing information to facilitate work search efforts.
-Starting April 1, 2027, the bill mandates that notices of determinations and appeal documentation be sent electronically by default, though individuals can elect to receive mail notices.
-The legislation allows individuals to change their tax withholding status more than once during a benefit year, removes the requirement for individuals to post their work availability online, and repeals the statutory provision for joint experience rating among employers.
-These changes aim to modernize and simplify the unemployment benefits process, making it more flexible for both claimants and the department, while updating communication methods to align with current technological practices.
+This bill modifies Hawaii's Employment Security Law in several key ways.
+It expands the Department of Labor and Industrial Relations' ability to waive work registration requirements for unemployment benefits, allowing individuals to register for work by providing information to facilitate job search efforts instead of posting details online.
+The bill adds new categories of workers who can be exempt from work registration, including union members, workers involved in labor disputes, and those suspended from work.
+Beginning April 1, 2027, the bill mandates that notices and appeal documentation be sent electronically by default, with an option for recipients to choose mail delivery.
+The legislation allows individuals to change their tax withholding status more than once during a benefit year and repeals the requirement for individuals to post their work availability online.
+Additionally, the bill removes the statutory provision for joint experience rating among employers.
+These changes are intended to modernize the state's unemployment system, provide more flexibility for workers, and streamline administrative processes for both the department and claimants.

 Committee Categories